About This Directory

 New News

-Ginny Good (ISBN: 0972635750) is a narrative nonfiction account of what really went on in San Francisco in the sixties...and a bunch of other stuff nobody knows.
-It was the best, brightest, most beautiful work of literary art published anywhere in the world so far this century but nobody got to read it 'cause it didn't get any hype from the money grubbing media and entertainment ghouls who run the permanently closed propaganda gulag.
+Ginny Good (ISBN: 0972635750) is a narrative nonfiction account of what really went on in San Francisco in the sixties...and all sorts of other things nobody knows.
+It was the best, brightest, most beautiful work of literary art published anywhere in the world so far this century but nobody got a chance to read it 'cause it didn't get any hype from the moneygrubbing media and entertainment ghouls who run the permanently closed propaganda gulag.
 Oh, well.
-I just got all the rights back from the publisher and made it into a free e-book and a free audio book.
+I just got all the rights back from the publisher and made it into a free online book and a free audio book.
 Yippee!

-If you want a copy of the whole thing on .mp3 CDs, give me an address and I'll gladly send you a copy.
+If you want a copy of the audio book on .mp3 CDs, give me an address and I'll send you a copy.
 Thanks.
 G.

 Gerard Jones